-Have person looking in the mirroryou ever attended a self-improvement themed seminar and wished that someone else who needed to hear the message could have been there with you?
+Have you ever attended a self-improvement themed seminar and wished that someone else who needed to hear the message could have been there with you?
 Or sat in a religious service and thought about someone else who needed to hear the sermon?
 Or read a self-help book and wished someone else would read it too?
 We often hear helpful insights, but think about how they apply to others, not ourselves.
 We hear, read, and see ideas that we could benefit from, but miss the opportunity to apply them because we see a greater need in applying them to others.
 We even receive candid feedback on occasion that is directed solely at us and we dismiss it.
 We rationalize it away or blame uncontrollable circumstances.
 It is hard to look in the mirror.

 Most people could be more successful in life—at home or work—if they would only make a few subtle but important changes.
 They could be more effective sales people, leaders, engineers, or whatever their profession.
 Yet they don’t admit the need to change or want to put in the effort.
 The unfortunate reality is that those who need the most help are those who most resist it.
 They attend a seminar and think it doesn’t apply to them.
 They take pride in their success without realizing it was the work of others around them.
 Or for those in unfortunate circumstances, they simply blame others and factors outside of their control.